strank/AdventOfCode202x/README.md

 ## GDScript-based solutions

-NOTE: I use a development build of Godot 4 which is unreleased and includes significant changes to GDScript!
+NOTE: I use a development build of Godot 4 which is unreleased and includes some fixes to GDScript not in Godot's main line yet!
 Replace the `godot` command with your own Godot 4 binary.

 Run any puzzle by directly running the GDScript file: